Complaints policy

 1. Our promise

-- investigate and send a written reply within four weeks whenever possible; and
+• aim to send a written reply within four weeks; and

-If we have not resolved things to your satisfaction – or eight weeks have passed – you may be able to ask the Legal Ombudsman to look at the service provided by the individual solicitor who advised you.
-Conduct concerns such as dishonesty or loss of money belong with the Solicitors Regulation Authority (SRA).
-See Section 6 for full details.
+If we have not resolved matters to your satisfaction, or eight weeks have passed, you may be able to refer your complaint to the Legal Ombudsman (see section 5).
+Concerns about professional conduct, such as dishonesty or practising without proper authorisation, should be raised with the Solicitors Regulation Authority (SRA).

 2. How to complain